Davospike/segpSPA/The_Process/SystemImplementation.md

 During this week we had a reading week, and a break from new content on our modules.
 We used this as an opportunity to come together to have our first sprint.

 The goals of the first sprint were as follows:
-- Come together and brainstorm an initial webpage design.
+- Brainstorm an initial webpage design.
 - Develop a paper prototype design of what we thought our Fake News quiz could look like (to read more about our design processes and ideation, please see the [System Design page](SystemDesign.md)).
 - Generate a SurveyMonkey feedback questionnaire for our paper prototype ([see here](../Documentation/Paper_Prototype)).
 - Familiarise ourselves with GitHub and continuous integration best practises.